Dealing With Paradoxes in The Workplace

 The key to dealing with paradox of business is to create a healthy balance between doing business and building business.
 Make sure all that you are doing in your business is aligned with and contributes to your corporate purpose.
 In other words, don’t just do business, do what helps your business to go and grow in the right direction.
 And discard all other things that you do that doesn’t align with your corporate purpose.

-Paradoxes in Management
+Paradoxes in the Workplace in Management

 Paradoxes are two ideas or mindsets that are completely opposite, yet co-exist in the business environment.
 If you want to succeed at managing a team today, you have to know the art of dealing with paradox.
 Mentioned below are some paradoxes in management today –